Roy-lab/PoplarATACAnalysis/README.md

 ## Step-4: Forging the BSGenome object for making a custom Poplar genome R package in the R environment:
 <br/>
-Forging the BSGenome object for the Poplar genome in the R environment is essential as this custom Poplar genome R package will help to generate a custom "**genome annotation**" object in ArchR.
+Forging the BSGenome object for the Poplar genome in the R environment is essential as this custom Poplar genome R package will help to generate a custom **genome annotation** object in ArchR.
 <br/>
 **Requires seed file:** scripts/BSgenome-Ptrichocarpa-v4.1-seed
 <br/>